hsureads/hsureads.github.io/_posts/2016-11-23-guest-post-the-worst-part.md

 <h4>TL;DR</h4>

-Horrible things are happening due to the Four Horsemen of the apocalypse.
+<p>Horrible things are happening due to the Four Horsemen of the apocalypse.
 A lot of explosions happen and bombs go off.
 A huge earthquake happens.
 If you’re a real Christian, you will try to convince your non-Christian friend who is contemplating an abortion not to get one through weird logic and asserting values that they don’t hold.
-There are a lot of cat pictures and gifs - you have time for those, go back and look at them.
+There are a lot of cat pictures and gifs - you have time for those, go back and look at them.</p>

 <p>Note: No cats were harmed in the making of this post.</p>
 <hr>